rapid7/metasploit-framework/Python-Extension.md

 > Does the extension do dynamic resolution of Python libraries at runtime?

 Yes.
 The extension has a built-in import handler that loads modules from memory.
 This includes modules that the user has dynamically loaded using the `python_import` command.
 If a module doesn't exist as part of the extension then resolution will fail.
-Down the track we may look into extension this feature so that missing libraries are uploaded on-the-fly when an import fails, but it's not known when this work will get done.
+Down the track we may look into extending this feature so that missing libraries are uploaded on-the-fly when an import fails, but it's not known when this work will get done.

 > When will this extension be available for other Meterpreters?